Henryjiepanli/PUGNet/README.md

 # PUGNet
-The official implement of 《Progressive Uncertainty Guided Network for Binary Segmentation》
+The official implement of 《Progressive Uncertainty Guided Network for Binary Segmentation》 We will soon provide all the codes and the weights of the trained models

 ## Performance Comparison on COD Datasets
 ![COD](COD.png)